Tweets on credit card fraud go viral, prompting BPI to warn clients anew

 The Twitter user found it “sketchy” since the caller ID registered was an 11-digit number instead of the official caller ID bearing the banking firm’s name.

 “If BPI man ‘to, usually, they would’ve called me using their landline.
-Weird thing though, the guy knows my name and my address,” the user wrote in the thread.
+Weird thing though, the guy knows my name and my address,” Quiogue wrote in the thread.

 The fake BPI representative said something about “the waiving of annual fees” and confirmed the user’s type of credit card, as well as its expiration date.

-But when the caller started to guess about its month, that’s when the Twitter user felt that something was amiss.
+But when the caller started to guess about its month, that’s when Quiogue felt that something was amiss.

 “But for the month, I felt something strange again when he started guessing, like ‘April po ba ‘yung month or May?'” he wrote.